gabriele-andolina/Expanding-Cards/README.md

 ## **Credits**

-The photo used in the project were taken by me during one of my China trips.
+The photos used in the project were taken by me during one of my China trips.